10 Top Destinations for Day Sailing Around Macduff

 If your timing’s right, the annual Scottish Traditional Boat Festival takes place in June, celebrating the north east’s maritime heritage with music and dance entertainment, Scottish delicacies and handmade gifts.

-Where to eat: From haggis to locally caught seafood, Station Hotel offers an extensive a-la-carte menu with all dishes cooked to order, the Aspire restaurant also has regular great reviews from customers.
+Where to eat: From haggis to locally caught seafood, Station Hotel offers an extensive a-la-carte menu with all dishes cooked to order; the Aspire restaurant also has regular great reviews from customers.
 Family-run Portsoy Ice Cream makes a huge range of homemade artisan ice creams and sorbets in the shop, as well as hot and cold drinks and waffles.

 Cullen

-Cullen is a picturesque town with a sheltered bay and great mooring for a leisurely day sail.
+Cullen is a picturesque town with a sheltered bay, a beautiful beach, and great mooring for a leisurely day sail.
 Its famous viaduct looks even more impressive from the water.
-Cullen Skink, a creamy smoked haddock soup, originated here and is a must-try, from the Cullen Bay hotel where it was originally produced.

-Where to eat: Don’t miss the Cullen Ice Cream Shop, known locally for its fantastic range of homemade ice creams – a lovely treat on a sunny day.
+Where to eat: Cullen Skink, a creamy smoked haddock soup, originated here and is a must-try, ideally from the Cullen Bay Hotel where it was originally produced.
+Don’t miss the Cullen Ice Cream Shop, known locally for its fantastic range of homemade ice creams – a lovely treat on a sunny day.
 For a more substantial meal, the Seafield Arms Hotel offers dishes from land and sea made from high quality local produce, as well as an afternoon tea menu.

 Findochty